vonageapplicant/automation-challenges/README.md

 automation-challenges
 =====================

-Coding challenges for the Vocalocity Automation Team
+Coding challenges for the VBS Automation Team

 Instructions
 ============